Learning with the Dara-ang people of Chiang Dao

 We will depart from Chiang Mai at 0800 by local truck and drive to Chiang Dao district.
 We will first briefly visit the Lisu and Akha people who also live in this district.
 After a short explanation and demonstration of traditional dress, we will drive to the Dara–ang village Pang Daeng Nai.
-Here we wills start our hike through the community forest which is part of the Sri Lanna National Park.
+Here we will start our hike through the community forest which is part of the Sri Lanna National Park.
 This village has a royal project office that we will visit.

 Hike to Mae Chon village

 The walk to Mae Chon takes about an hour.
 We will have lunch along the way in the forest.
-After our arrival, there are several activities such as traditional weaving, helping to prepare dinner and pounding rice.
+After our arrival, there are several activities such as traditional weaving, helping to prepare dinner, and pounding rice.
 In 2019 we installed a traditional rice pounder at the house of Lung Bun because the village didn’t have one.

 The village shaman welcomes us with a traditional ceremony.
-After dinner, there will be language lessons with local children, fun games and cultural exchange with young people from the village.
+After dinner, there will be language lessons with local children, fun games, and cultural exchange with young people from the village.

 Day 2: Mae Chon – Huay Pong – Chiang Mai